Astroblast!: International broadcast

 The series was dubbed into different languages and has aired in other countries internationally.
 Finnish network Yle TV2 began broadcasting the series in November 2016, during the "Pikku Kakkonen" programming block.
 In Ireland, it aired on TG4, in Spain, it aired on Clan and RTVE Play, in Thailand, it aired on True Spark, in the United Arab Emirates, it aired on DKids, and in Canada, it aired on Knowledge Network.

 The series was previously available on Hulu before 2019.
-In 2021, the FilmRise multimedia platform picked up the show for distribution, and it was available on The Roku Channel, Pluto TV and Tubi TV, but as of March 2025, it has been removed from nearly every streaming website.
+In 2021, the FilmRise multimedia platform picked up the show for distribution, and it was available on The Roku Channel, Pluto TV and Tubi TV, as of March 2025, it's available to watch on Tubi and YouTube.